alistairldd/University-Project/README.md

 # University-Project
-A new repository in which all of my projects can be found.
+You can find here any if my university project.

 ----

 projetIleMaudite :

-This project was made with a pair.
+This project was made in pair.

 In this project, we were reproducing the board game L'ile Maudite.

-This was made in Java
+Made in Java.

 ----

 projetHuffman :

-This project was made with my pair Wang Marc.
+This project was made in pair.

 In this project, we were aiming to reproduce Huffman's algorithm, in order to compress files.